-Landmark College’s 3rd President, Dr. Lynda J. Katz, Ph.D., guided the evolution of the College during her 17-year tenure.
+Landmark College’s 3rd president, Dr. Lynda J. Katz, Ph.D., guided the maturation of the College during her 17-year tenure.

 "Landmark College will become increasingly recognized as the center of excellence for teaching, research, and training in the learning disabilities field.
 Second to none, the name Landmark College will be recognized nationally and internationally as a resource for professionals in the field for persons with learning disabilities and their families, as the authority on postsecondary education."